Aguas Calientes, Peru: A Complete Guide to the Village of Machu Picchu

 - Address: Av.
 Pachacutec

-It is also a great place for bird watching, where you will find numerous orchids and hummingbirds, as well as the famous Andean cock of the rock the national bird of Peru (also called Tunqui).
+It is also a prime spot for birdwatching.
+You’ll find numerous orchids and hummingbirds, as well as the famous gallito de las Rocas, Peru’s national bird (known as the Peruvian Rock Cock or Tunqui).

-If you like bird watching, you should know that the best time to do it is the dry season from April to October.
+The best time to spot them is during the dry season, from April to October.

-The museum features two main exhibitions and a lovely botanical garden:
+The museum features two exhibitions and a botanical garden:

-- An exhibit showcasing Inca relics found in and around Machu Picchu: about 250 pieces including ceramics, bronze and copper tools, bones, and various everyday objects used in the citadel.
+- an exhibition showcasing around 250 Inca artifacts discovered at and around Machu Picchu, including ceramics, bronze and copper tools, bones, and various everyday objects

-Outside, there’s a botanical garden with over 200 orchid species, most of which are endemic to the region.
+- a botanical garden with more than 200 species of orchids, many of them endemic to the region

 Visit the Machu Picchu Museum:

-- To get there you have to take Avenida Hermanos Ayar, from the Hiram Bingham road (about 30 min walk)
+- To get there, take Avenida Hermanos Ayar, then the Hiram Bingham Highway (about a 30-minute walk)

-A 25 minute walk from Aguas Calientes, taking the bus road to Machu Picchu, you will find a Butterfly Farm that houses an interesting collection of live butterflies as well as the different stages of development of these cute bugs.
+A 25-minute walk from Aguas Calientes along the bus route to Machu Picchu lies the Mariposario, a butterfly farm featuring an interesting collection of live butterflies, as well as the different stages of their development.

-The site is run by volunteers and aims to protect the 300 species of butterflies found in the surrounding area.
+The facility is run by volunteers and aims to protect the 300 species of butterflies found in the surrounding area.

-- To get to the Mariposario it is necessary to walk to the municipal camp before the “Puente Ruinasa” in the direction of Machu Picchu
+- To get to the Mariposario, walk to the municipal campground before the “Puente Ruinas” in the direction of Machu Picchu

-5. Bathing in a waterfall surrounded by nature
+5. Swim in a waterfall surrounded by nature

-- To get there, you have to take the road behind the train station and walk for about 40 minutes.
-You will have to climb a wooden staircase, following the road for a few minutes until you reach a hut that says “Allcamayo Waterfall”, where you will have to pay the entrance fee of 20 soles.
+- To get there, take the path behind the train station and walk for about 40 minutes.
+You’ll need to climb some wooden stairs and then follow the path for a few minutes until you reach a cabin marked “Catarata Allcamayo” where you’ll need to pay 20 soles.

 6. See Machu Picchu for free